CocktailJS/cocktailjs.github.io/_posts/blog/2013-07-24-test-helpers-with-talents.md

 comments: true
 ---

-We consider tests mandatory in CocktailJS repository, not only __unit tests__ but __integration tests__ as well.
+We consider tests mandatory in cocktailJS repository, not only __unit tests__ but __integration tests__ as well.
 And with those tests we found ourselves having to create some _test helper methods_ to create some possible scenarios and restore state for example.
-We added some comments in  `lib/Cocktail.js` file as a _friendly reminder_ that those methods _should_ go away when we find a better design or strategy.
+We added some comments in  `lib/cocktail.js` file as a _friendly reminder_ that those methods _should_ go away when we find a better design or strategy.

 <!--break-->